-¶ Then the Archbishop standing up shall say,
+Then the Archbishop, standing up, shall say,

-ALMIGHTY God, our heavenly Father, who hath given you a good will to do all these things, Grant also unto you strength and power to perform the same; that, he accomplishing in you the good work which he hath begun, you may be found perfect and irreprehensible at the latter day; through Jesus Christ our Lord.
+ALMIGHTY God, our beavenly Father, who A hath given you a good will to do all these things: Grant also unto you strength and power to perform the same; that he accomplishing in you the good work which he hath begun, ye may be found perfect and irreprehensible at the latter day; through Jesus Christ our Lord.
 Amen.

-Then shall the Bishop elect put on the rest of the Episconal habit; and kneeling down, Veni, Creator Spiritus, shall be sung or said over him, the Archlishop beginning, and the Bishops, with others that are present, answering by verses, as followeth.
+¶ Then shall the Bishop elect put on the rest of the Episcopal habit; and kneeling down, Veni, Creator Spiritus, shall be sung or said over him, the Archbishop beginning, and the Bishops, with others that are present, answering by verses, as followeth.

-COME, Holy Ghost, our souls inspire, And lighten with celestial fire.
+OME, Holy Ghost, our souls inspire, ✓ And lighten with celestial fire.
 Thou the anointing Spirit art, Who dost thy seven-fold gifts impart.

-Thy blessed Unction from above, Is comfort, life, and fire of love.
+Thy blessed Unction from above Is comfort, life, and fire of love.
 Enable with perpetual light The dulness of our blinded sight.
 Anoint and cheer our soiled face With the abundance of thy grace.
 Keep far our foes, give peace at home: Where thou art guide, no ill can come.

-Teach us to know the Father, Son, And thee, of both, to be but One.
-That, through the ages all along, This may be our endless song;

-Praise to thy eternal merit, Father, Son, and Holy Spirit.
+Teach us to know the Father, Son.
+And thee, of both, to be but One.
+That, through the ages all along, This may be our endless song: Praise to thy eternal merit, Father, Son, and Holy Spirit.

-Or this:

-COME, Holy Ghost, eternal God, Proceeding from above, de.
+OME, Holy Ghost, eternal God, &c.

 As before in the Form for Ordering Priests.

-That ended, the Archbishop shall say,
+¶ That ended, the Archbishop shall say,

 Lord, hear our prayer.
-Answer.
-And let our cry come unto thee.

-ALMIGHTY God, and most merciful Father, who of thine infinite goodness hast given thine only and dearly beloved Son Jesus Christ, to be our Redeemer, and the Author of everlasting life; who, after that he had made perfect our Redemption by his death, and was ascended into heaven, poured down his gifts abundantly upon men, making some Apostles, some Prophets, some Evangelists, some Pastors and Doctors, to the edifying and making perfect his Church; Grant, we beseech thee, to this thy servant such grace, that he may evermore be ready to spread abroad thy Gospel, the glad tidings of reconciliation with thee; and use the authority given him, not to destruction, but to salvation; not to hurt, but to help: so that as a 491 wise and faithful servant, giving to thy family their portion in due season, he may at last be received into everlasting joy: through Jesus Christ our Lord, who, with thee and the Holy Ghost liveth and reigneth, one God, world without end.
+ALMIGHTY God and most merciful Father.
+A who of thine infinite goodness hast given thine only and dearly beloved Son Jesus Christ, to be our Redeemer and the Author of everlasting life; who, after that he had made perfect our redemption by his death, and was ascended into heaven, poured down his gifts abundantly upon men, making some Apostles, some Prophets, some Evangelists, some Pastors and Doctors, to the edifying and making perfect his Church: Grant, we beseech thee, to this thy servant such grace, that he may evermore be ready to spread abroad thy Gospel, the glad tidings of reconciliation with thee; and use the authority given him, not to destruction, but to salvation; not to hurt, but to help: so that as a wise and faithful servant, giving to thy family their portion in due season, he may at last be received into everlasting joy; through Jesus Christ our Lord, who with thee and the Holy Ghost liveth and reigneth, one God, world without end.
 Amen.

-Then the Archbishop and Bishops present shall lay their hands upon the head of the elected Bishop kneeling before them upon his knees, the Archbishop saying,
+¶ Then the Archbishop and Bishops present shall lay their hands upon the head of the elected Bishop kneeling before them upon his knees, the Archbishop saying, grace of God which is given thee by this imposition of our hands: for God hath not given us the spirit of fear, but of power, and love, and soberness.

-R ECEIVE the holy Ghost, for the Office and Work of a Bishop in the Church of God, now committed unto thee by the Imposition of our hands; In the Name of the Father, and of the Son, and of the Holy Ghost.
+RECEIVE the Holy Ghost for the office and work of a Bishop in the Church of God, now committed unto thee by the imposition of our hands; In the Name of the Father, and of the Son, and of the Holy Ghost.
 Amen.
-And remember that thou stir up the grace of God which is given thee by this Imposition of our hands: for God hath not given us the spirit of fear, but of power, and love, and soberness.
+And remember that thou stir up the